What is communal narcissism? Is healing from trauma culturally influenced?

 Within communal narcissism, we see this very much with people, like I said, who wants to rescue, save and fix the entire world.
 They often seek validation in charity work.

 Not everyone that’s involved in charity work is necessarily a narcissist.
 Still, it does feature a lot in terms of having a sense of emptiness within the person (a void), and so feeling needed in the world is fulfilled, or that emptiness is fulfilled by rescuing, saving and fixing the entire world.

 We see this with social media pictures very often of like, you know, the women posing with orphans, for example, and

 things like this.

-I don’t need to necessarily go into this if you’ve ever seen photographs of people posing with orphans, then this would make total sense.
+I don’t need to go into this necessarily.
+If you’ve ever seen photographs of people posing with orphans, this will make total sense.

 So the validation of receiving validation from the community by rescuing those who are less fortunate than us.

 In Asia, you don’t see this.
 You don’t see, particularly within Buddhist societies.

 I don’t necessarily identify with any one particular belief system; I have respect for all of them, and my understanding of various

 cultures and various belief systems are broad, having lived in different places, but within Buddhist communities, you don’t see this.